Raj Sherman: Political career

 Sherman first sought public office in the March 2008 provincial election in the constituency of Edmonton-Meadowlark.
 The seat was left vacant after incumbent Liberal MLA Maurice Tougas retired.
 Sherman, running as a Progressive Conservative candidate, won the riding comfortably, receiving 2,752 votes over his closest rival, Liberal Debbie Cavaliere.
 After his election, he was named parliamentary assistant to the Minister of Health and Wellness, Ron Liepert.
 He also served as a member of the Standing Committee on Health and the Standing Committee on Privileges and Elections, Standing Orders and Printing.
 He works as an emergency department doctor on Sundays.

 In November 2010, Sherman criticized the government for emergency department wait times in Alberta.
 He was suspended from the Progressive Conservative caucus and sat as an independent MLA.
 The following spring, he announced his intention to seek the Alberta Liberal Party leadership.
 At the 2011 leadership convention, he was elected on the first ballot.
 He became the first Visible Minority to lead the Alberta Liberal Party and the first Hindu to lead a Canadian political party.

 In the 2012 Alberta election, Sherman was successful in retaining his seat of Edmonton-Meadowlark with 35.5% of the vote, this time as a member of the Liberal Party.
 He defeated PC candidate Bob Maskell by 118 votes (0.8%).
 In the election, the Liberals fell from Official Opposition to third party status behind the PCs and Wildrose.
 Despite losing almost 17% of the popular vote in a very hotly contested election, the vote was concentrated in enough ridings to retain 5 of their previous MLA's and keep ahead of the NDP.
 The Liberals lost Edmonton-Riverview, Edmonton-Gold Bar and Calgary-Varsity to the Progressive Conservatives due to tactical voting and the retirement of the incumbent MLAs.

 Sherman announced his immediate resignation as Liberal leader on January 26, 2015, citing personal reasons and also announced that he would not run for re-election as an MLA but would remain in the legislature until the next election.
 Sherman was under investigation by Elections Alberta after allegations he breached political contribution limits by donating more than $15,000 to the party and resigned prior to the results of the investigation being released.

 In 2022, he attempted to enter the United Conservative Party leadership election.
 He requested an exemption to run in the race for not being a party member for 6 months, but it was rejected by the UCP Leadership Election Committee.

-In February 2023, he won the UCP nomination in Edmonton-Whitemud against Varun Chandrasekar.
+In February 2023, he won the UCP nomination in Edmonton-Whitemud against Varun Chandrasekar and David Masieyi.
 He would be defeated by NDP incumbent Rakhi Pancholi.